antfriend/antfriend.github.io/journals.md

 [Image source](journals/waves/waves_159.png)

 ### Text
-Semantic
+Semantic Wheel

-say Ce
-COSMIC
-[eee ee
+My story is a
+standing wave.
+The ripple on
+the cosmic pond
+tracing the one drop
+that's me.

+my time on earth

+The water of my body,
+before it was me,
-the ore
+circulated in the
-as Aly?
-civeulated in the horizon, et WA my whet go wit the people and ae eee S SPACE
+ancient oceans of
+Earth.

+Winter / Spring / Summer / Fall
+N / E / S / W
+sunset / sunrise
+horizon → time → height
+story arc V1, V2, V3

+My story is told in my intentions, what I do, and where I go with the people and beings of this time and space.

 ---